Wilton Public & Gregg Free Library

 Reserve A Space

 Wilton organizations and citizens may reserve space at the library for meetings or programs.
 The library offers several public spaces for reading or quiet activity.
 Upstairs, our reading room offers comfortable chairs for browsing books, magazines, or newspapers.
 Tables and chairs are available with computers in the bay window areas.
-Downstairs, the rooms dedicated to children and teens include spaces for activities, study, and computer use.
-These rooms do not tend to be as quiet!
-We can't accomodate drop in needs for private spaces, or guarantee privacy.
+Downstairs, the rooms dedicated to children and teens include spaces for activities, study, and youth computer use.
+These areas do not tend to be quiet.
+We can't accomodate needs for private use spaces, court ordered visits, or guarantee privacy.
 Outdoor spaces include the Smart Park area with tables and benches.
 A Wilton citizen must apply for the space, and the application must be approved by the library director.
 Click here for more information about the library campus.
 Please review our Facilities Use Policy before submitting an application.

 Download the application for use of library meeting spaces and submit via email (or print) or give us a call at (603) 654-2581.